vostok115/Discord-Injection/README.md

 This project is licensed under the GNU General Public License v3.0 License - see the [LICENSE.md](./LICENSE) file for details

-✔・Educational purpose only and all your consequences caused by you actions is your responsibility
+・Educational purpose only and all your consequences caused by you actions is your responsibility

-✔・Selling this **Free** injection is forbidden
+・Selling this **Free** injection is forbidden

-✔・If you make a copy of this/or fork it, it **must** be open-source and have credits to this repo
+・If you make a copy of this/or fork it, it **must** be open-source and have credits to this repo